-4A.
-(1.)
-The register shall be kept in the registered office of the Society, and shall at all reasonable times remain open to public inspection without fee.
+5. (1.)
+The register shall be kept in the registered office of the Register to be kept.
+Society, and shall at all reasonable times remain open to public inspection without fee.

 (2.)
-A complete list of the names and addresses of all members of the Society, under the hand of the President or Secretary, shall, in the month of January in every year, be sent to the Minister, and gazetted.
+A complete list of the names and addresses of all members of 25 the Society, under the hand of the President or Secretary, shall, in the month of January in every year, be sent to the Minister, and gazetted.
+New clauses.